-Peter Scherf founded his doll factory in the "Town of Toys" Sonneberg,
+Scherf founded his doll factory in the "Town of Toys" Sonneberg, Germany in

-Germany in 1879, when Peter passed away in 1887 the company was divided
+1879, when Peter passed away in 1887 the company was divided amongst family

-amongst family members, who continued to provide bisque dolls,
+members, including his widow Marie Aschenbach, who continued to provide bisque

-many for the American market, well into the 1920s.
+dolls, many for the American market into the 1930s and possibly later.

 The antique bisque Dolly faced